Search results for:

 The Domain Name System (DNS) is the directory for the internet that helps organize and identify locations.
-It’s a guide that helps direct people to a desired location, like a home address.
+It's a guide that helps direct people to the desired location, like a home address.
 DNS translates the human-identifiable domain names into physical IP addresses your computer can read.

 Returns a 128-bit IPv6 address, most commonly used to map hostnames to an IP address of the host.

 An A record (Address or host record) connects a domain to the IP address or computer hosting the domains website and/or services.

 A CNAME, Canonical Name, record connects aliases or other desired names to the true CNAME domain name.
 For example, bare domains like example.com can be directed to www.example.com.

 MX, or Mail Exchange, records send a domain's email to the server the domain's user account is hosted on.